Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 1-DoF Wrapped Haptic Displays

 \subsection{Follow-Up Study}

-As timing became a significant factor during the later studies in Sections~\ref{sec:vt1}-\ref{sec:vt2}, a follow-up study was conducted, replicating the wrapped haptic display experimental procedure with the addition of a graphical user interface (GUI).
-The purpose of the GUI was to enable participants to control the pace of the experiment without the influence of the experimenter.
-The GUI allowed for accuracy in recording the time spent by the user exploring each pressure.
+As timing became a significant factor during the later studies in Sections~\ref{sec:vt1}-\ref{sec:vt2}, a follow-up study was conducted, replicating the experimental procedure with the addition of a graphical user interface (GUI).
+The purpose of the GUI was to enable participants to control the pace of the experiment without the influence of the experimenter and to allow accurate recording of the time spent exploring each pressure.
 By evaluating time, we can better understand later result on timing and difficulty of interpreting haptic signals.

-A total of 12 participants (6 female or nonbinary and 6 male, average age 21.9 years, age range 21 - 23 years) participated in the follow-up experiment after providing informed consent.
+A total of $12$ participants ($6$ female, $0$ non-binary, $6$ male, average age $21.9$ years, age range $21 - 23$ years) participated in the follow-up experiment after providing informed consent.
 Due to technical difficulties in data collection, 2 participants were removed from the study.
-1 additional participant was excluded from analysis as an outlier since they performed equivalently to guessing.
+1 additional participant was excluded from analysis as an outlier (performance equivalent to guessing).
 Of the remaining 9 participants, 7 were right-handed, and 2 were left-handed.

 The results show a JND of 0.279 psi (1.923 kPa).
 Individual JNDs ranged 0.114-0.674 psi (0.788-4.650 kPa), with a mean JND of 0.310 psi (2.136 kPa) and standard deviation of 0.173 psi (1.195 kPa).
-The WF ranged between 5.7\% and 33.7\%, with a mean value of 15.5\%.
-These findings are consistent with those of the initial study.
+The WF ranged between 5.7\% and 33.7\%, with a mean value of 15.5\%, consistent with the initial study.

-Participants spent an average of 13.84 seconds on the first pressure ($\sigma$ = 7.323 seconds), an average of 11.27 seconds on the second pressure ($\sigma$ = 5.746 seconds), and an average of 25.11 seconds per pressure pair ($\sigma$ = 10.855 seconds).
-By one-way ANOVA, total time spent per pressure pair was found to significantly impact correctness ($p$ = 0.024).
-Subjects answering incorrectly spent significantly more time on average assessing the haptic device than when answering correctly.
-In particular, participants spent an average of 26.84 seconds assessing the pressure when answering incorrectly, and an average of 24.56 seconds when answering correctly.
-Notably, it was determined that mean time itself did not have a significant influence on overall accuracy ($p$ = 0.973).
+Participants spent an average of 13.84~s on the first pressure ($\sigma$ = 7.323~s), and an average of 11.27~s on the second pressure ($\sigma$ = 5.746~s), for an average of 25.11 s per pair ($\sigma$ = 10.855~s).
+By one-way ANOVA, total time spent per pair was found to significantly impact correctness ($p$ = 0.024).
+Subjects spent significantly more time assessing the haptic device when answering incorrectly (26.84~s) than when answering correctly (24.56~s).
+Notably, mean time itself did not have a significant influence on overall accuracy ($p$ = 0.973).